Stefaminator/php-cli-cmd/README.md

 **Option config**

-Please specify more option attributes via option config array.
+Specify more option attributes via `$configArray` (second argument of `addOption` method).
 Here is a list of possible keys:

-    description    string    The description string is used in builtin command help isa            string    The option value type to validate the input regex          string    A regex to validate the input value against (in case of isa=regex) default        mixed     The options default value
+    description    string    The description string is used in builtin command help isa            string    The option value type to validate the input (see: Option value validation) regex          string    A regex to validate the input value against (in case of isa=regex) default        mixed     The options default value
     incremental    bool      Typically used for verbose mode (with -vvv the value will be 3)